 In poker, her calculation would be accurate.
 But in business, you have to consider what it costs to produce whatever it is that you’re selling and subtract that cost from your gross revenue.

-In other words, you have to calculate your return based on your PROFIT, not on your GROSS REVENUE.
+In other words, it’s a good idea to calculate your marketing ROI based on your GROSS PROFIT for the product/service you’re selling, not on your GROSS REVENUE.

 ROI calculations for marketing campaigns can be complex — you can have many variables on both the profit side and the investment (cost) side.
 But understanding the formula is essential if you need to produce the best possible results with your marketing investments.

-In simple terms, the formula for ROI is
+In simple terms, the best formula for marketing ROI is

 In this scenario, her true ROI is actually 0: